wmcorless/kema/doc/masternode.md

 Double click on the txid number to highlight it, then copy it.
 Go back to your masternode config file and then paste it in Masternode config file one space after MN# line.
 CTRL S and save the file.

+### Create a Masternode key
+Using the console in your Wallet type:

+     masternode genkey

+This key should start with a '7'.
+Copy this key and put it in your Masternode Config File.

 Go back to the Debug Console and run the below command.

     masternode outputs